 The alternative is to have easement documents in place that expressly state the scope of allowable use.
 I have both drafted and seen easements that contain verbiage limiting the use of the easement to a specified maximum number of households.
 For example, say that a neighbor wants an easement over your property and you have reason to believe that person may subdivide.
 In that circumstance, you would probably want to have the easement written so that the use is expressly limited to one household (if you don’t want the neighbor to subdivide and increase the burden on the easement at all) or, say, two or three households (if you are OK with the neighbor subdividing but want to make sure there is a cap on how much the neighbor could use the easement).

 The crucial point is to get the scope of the easement written down as clearly as possible so that there isn’t room for people to argue about it later.
-To that end, Macomber Law has significant experience both drafting and reviewing easement agreements, and we would be happy to help landowners in Idaho, Montana, and Washington who want to make sure their easements are as precise as can be to minimize the possibility of arguments later on.
+To that end, our real estate lawyers have significant experience both drafting and reviewing easement agreements, and we would be happy to help landowners in Idaho, Montana, and Washington who want to make sure their easements are as precise as can be to minimize the possibility of arguments later on.

 At Timely Contract, our primary legal services include: real estate contract review, real estate contract drafting, legal opinions for title insurance exceptions, and research, due diligence, and legal opinions for properties.